Strategies in Communication: Your Guide to Better Connections

 Language barriers don’t just refer to speaking different languages entirely, but also regional and dialectal differences between people and how they each understand the same language.
 For example, there may be two ways to say the same word, associations tied to certain words or phrases, or colloquialisms in one part of the United States that don’t exist in other regions, among other things.

 To overcome language barriers, avoid jargon, clichés, phrases, or slang that may not translate well without further explanation.
 In other words, know your audience.
-Also, some technical terms may be appropriate if you're writing an email to a coworker or supervisor, but not when speaking at a conference for a group of college students.
+Also, some technical terms may be appropriate if you're writing an email to a coworker or supervisor, but not when speaking at a conference for a group of students.

 Interpersonal